JennEYoon/deep-learning/geron-ml3/_study_notes.md

 To do:
  * Separate notebook, practice arrow annotions, zip/collections.
    - Use plt.annotate and plt.plot(kind='scatter') or plt.scatter().
-   - Don't use ax.annotate, ax.scatter().
-Parameters too hard to use, syntax.
-   - memo 3/19: OK an.annotate() for arrows works.
-See annotate3.ipynb.
+   - Done 3/19: ax.annotate, ax.scatter() works!
+See notebook "annotate3.ipynb"
-   - To Do 3/19: Full examples using plt.plot() gcf style and ax.plot() OO style.
+   - To Do 3/19: df.plot(kind='scatter') or df.scatter() Pandas wrapper on Matplotlib style.
-   - To Do 3/19: pd.plot(kind='scatter') style.
-Use line graph instead of scatter, less efficient.
+      * Use line graph instead of scatter.
+Scatter less efficient computationally.
       * how to use Pandas wrapper to plot?
+Do some practice.
+   - To Do 3/28: zip/collections, iterables: for processing country data OECD, happiness & wealth.
+   - To Do 3/28: Complete examples of ax.plot() and plt.plot() styles.
+Compare and contrast.
+Different ways of using them.
+   -
- * Data pre-processing, from 2022 data, 2010 and 2000 historical data too.
+ * Data pre-processing, from 2022 data, other periods (2000, 2005, 2008, 2009, 2010, 2015) historical data too.
    - Data downloaded from ~2002 to 2020, OECD lifesat survey, OECD gdp per capita, household income, household wealth.
    - Also compare with fertility rates, see if haapiness explains low fertility for similar GDP rates.
 Isreal outlier.
    - If living conditions are more comfortable, fertility rate may go up?